Revision Info: Documentation for ARchi VR Version 3.1 - March 2023

 Up to ARchi VR Content Creation

 For a compact representation of active rules a diagram consisting of rule-reaction blocks is used.
-The first line shows the active rule as Event-Condition-Task triple.
+In the ARchi Composer such diagrams can be generated from "DeclARe" code.
+The first line shows the active rule as Event-Condition-Action triple.
 The blockquoted line after the rule is depicting the changed state as reaction:

 ---|